andsmith/loop_timing/README.md

 ```
 from loop_timing.loop_profiler import LoopPerfTimer
 ```
-2. Decorate each function/method to be profiled:
+2. Don't instantiate, but decorate each function/method to be profiled:
 ```
     @LoopPerfTimer.time_function
     def calculate_1(self, x):